Rigidity properties of the cotangent complex: Graded Hopf algebras

 \section{Graded Hopf algebras}

 In this section we collect some basic notions concerning graded Hopf algebras over fields.
-Everything we need is already in the paper of Milnor and Moore~\cite{Milnor/Moore:1965}; see also a pre-publication of the same, reprinted in \cite[pp.~7]{Milnor:2010}.
-Throughout this section we work over a field $\ell$ and in the category of graded $\ell$-vector spaces; in particular tensor products and module of homomorphisms are taken in this category.
+Everything we need is already in the paper of Milnor and Moore~\cite{Milnor/Moore:1965}; see also a pre-publication of the same, reprinted in \cite{Milnor:2010}*{pp.~7}.
+Throughout this section we work over a field $\ell$ and in the category of graded $\ell$-vector spaces; in particular tensor products and the module of homomorphisms are taken in this category.

-\begin{chunk} Let $(A,\mu,\eta,\Delta,\ve)$ be a graded Hopf algebra over $\ell$, with product $\mu$ and unit $\eta$, and coproduct $\Delta$ and counit $\ve$.
+\begin{chunk} Let $(A,\mu,\eta,\Delta,\ve)$ be a graded Hopf algebra over $\ell$, with product $\mu$, unit $\eta$, coproduct $\Delta$, and counit $\ve$.
 We only consider positively graded (either upper or lower) and connected algebras: $A^0=\ell$.
-Every Hopf algebra has a \emph{antipode} $\sigma\colon A\to A$, namely, an inverse to the identity map on $A$ for the convolution product on $\Hom{\ell}AA$; see \cite[\S8]{Milnor/Moore:1965}, where this is called the ``conjugation".
+Every such Hopf algebra has an \emph{antipode} $\sigma\colon A\to A$, namely, an inverse to the identity map on $A$ for the convolution product on $\Hom{\ell}AA$; see \cite{Milnor/Moore:1965}*{\S8}, where this is called the ``conjugation".
 Being an inverse, the antipode is uniquely defined by that property. \end{chunk}

-Under suitable finiteness hypotheses the dual of Hopf algebra is also a Hopf algebra.
+Under suitable finiteness hypotheses the dual of a Hopf algebra is also a Hopf algebra.
 This is explained below.